qgis/QGIS-Enhancement-Proposals/qep-412-3d-primitive-edition.md

 * activate the toolbar `void activate( QgsMapLayer *layer )`
 * deactivate the toolbar `void deactivate()`

-### Active layer selection

-Currently, to select the active layer, a user must open the QGIS 2D main window and choose a layer in the layer browser panel.
-However, when working in a 3D view, the user may maximise it for easier navigation.
-To change the active layer in this situation, the user has to lower the 3D view, find the QGIS 2D main window, select a layer, and then return to the 3D view.
-This process is very inefficient.

-This could be solved by adding a drop-down selector with only the editable and VectorLayer layers.
-This drop-down selector will be synchronized with the one on the 2D view.
-When a layer is selected in this drop-down selector, its editing mode is enabled.

 ### 3D primitive creation

 These new map tools will need the SFCGAL library to be efficient (at least v2.3.0).